Community Service Hours

 Therefore we propose that students from Pomeroy High School be required to serve their community as part of their graduation requirement.
 Students attending post-secondary education opportunities would be more competitive for scholarships with more community service hours as part of their service to their community.
 Students not furthering their education but entering the workforce would benefit from determining what type of job they may want or not want.
 As an added benefit, working for and with community organizations can be a positive addition to a resume.
 All, students and community members, will benefit from this requirement as we become closer as a community when we serve each other.

 Community service provides an important opportunity for civic engagement.
 It is an integral part of a well-rounded education.
 Through civic engagement, students are provided an opportunity to learn from community members and organizations that support the community.
-Students in grade 9-10 are required to serve 10 hours each year, and students in grade 11-12 are required to serve 20 hours each year.
-A student who attends Pomeroy High School 9th – 12th grade will serve 60 total hours of community service.
-Students are required to turn in hours within 30 days of serving and must serve in the community of Pomeroy for non-family members and opportunities that have been approved by the administration or benefit the community as a whole.
+These interactions prepare students to become active citizens.
+Both the community and the student benefit as the student learn to serve others as well as how community members and organizations serve and support students while in the school system.
+A student who attends Pomeroy High School 9th – 12th grade will serve forty (40) total hours of community service to be completed by their senior year.
+A minimum of five (5) hours must be completed each year, with a maximum of fifteen (15) hours to be completed in one year.
+Student can earn hours by working with a community organization listed below.
+All students are required to turn in hours within 30 days of serving and must serve in the community of Pomeroy for pre-approved community organization listed on our website.
+Students must completed community service forms and have them signed by the supervisor.
 If a student would like to acquire community service hours outside of the Pomeroy Community, they must discuss with Administration prior to completing the hours to request permission and must have information on the organization they will be serving.
-Organizations or individuals in the community may make students aware of community service opportunities by contacting the high school office in advance.
-These interactions prepare students to become active citizens.
-Both the community and the student benefit as the student learns to serve others as well as how community members and organizations serve and support students while in the school system.
+Organizations in the community may make students aware of community service opportunities by contacting the high school office in advance.
+Community organizations not listed who would like to be added to the pre-approved list need to contact administration.
+Community Service interactions prepare students to become active citizens; we hope to provide community service that benefits both the community and the student.
+The student will learns to serve others and develop relationships with community members and organizations that serve and support students while in the school system.